core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Common IV parameter (see {{Section 3.1 of RFC8613}}) SHALL identify the Common IV used in the group.
 Differently from OSCORE, the length of the Common IV is determined as follows.

-* If only one among the AEAD Algorithm and the Group Encryption Algorithm is set (see {{ssec-common-context-aead-alg}} and {{ssec-common-context-cs-enc-alg}}), the length of the Common IV is the AEAD nonce length for the set algorithm.
+* If only one among the AEAD Algorithm and the Group Encryption Algorithm is set (see {{ssec-common-context-aead-alg}} and {{ssec-common-context-cs-enc-alg}}), the length of the Common IV is the nonce length for the set algorithm.

-* If both the AEAD Algorithm and the Group Encryption Algorithm are set, the length of the Common IV is the greatest AEAD nonce length among those of the two algorithms.
+* If both the AEAD Algorithm and the Group Encryption Algorithm are set, the length of the Common IV is the greatest nonce length among those of the two algorithms.

 ### Authentication Credential Format ## {#ssec-common-context-authcred-format}